-Best Ergonomic Mouse of 2020
+Best Ergonomic Mouse

 There are a few drawbacks with this trackball mouse.
 You need a separate tool to remove the trackball to clean it.
 Like its Logitech siblings, this model also lacks storage space for the dongle.
-Though the angle adjustment plate uses a pretty strong magnet to stay attached, you could end up losing it.
+The angle adjustment plate uses a pretty strong magnet to stay attached, but you could still end up losing it.
 Without the angle adjustment plate, the mouse becomes unstable and can wobble around, making it uncomfortable to handle.
 Even with these minor inconveniences, we think the Logitech MX Ergo is a superb trackball mouse for anyone willing to give it a chance.

 As with most gadgets, this mouse has a few drawbacks.
 The buttons are on the large side and a little overly sensitive.
 Occasionally, we inadvertently pressed the right mouse button when moving the cursor across the screen.
 Additionally, it is difficult to avoid depressing the right mouse button with our ring finger when using the scroll wheel.
 We opted for more of a fingertip grip style with our pisiform support by the palm rest.
 If you're having a tough time deciding between a vertical mouse and a joystick mouse, we think the J-Tech Digital V628 Vertical should be right up your alley.

 Some of our larger handed testers think this mouse is too small, with some noting that it was difficult to fit all of their fingers on it.
 While the normal mouse clicks are almost silent, the scroll wheel clicks and the browsing buttons are relatively loud.
-If you want to start using the iClever Vertical right away, you need to have a AA battery on hand.
-If you have a small to medium-sized hand and are looking for something new to try at a reasonable price then give this model a chance.
+If you want to start using the iClever Vertical right away, you need to have a AA battery handy.
+If you have a small to medium-sized hand and are looking for something new to try at a reasonable price, then give this model a chance.

 Have you tried every other ergonomic mouse type and still can't find one that works for you?
 The 3M Wireless Ergonomic Mouse has you covered.
 It features a joystick grip that your fingers naturally wrap around and a platform for your hand to rest on.
 It may look like a joystick, but it doesn't function that way.
 You move it around like you would a standard mouse, but without the pain.
-We were able to easily navigate our 34" widescreen monitors with tracking sensitivity set just a few ticks above default.
+We could easily navigate our 34" widescreen monitors with tracking sensitivity set just a few ticks above default.
 The 3M Joystick is wireless and uses two included AAA batteries.

 Why You Should Trust Us

 At the forefront of our ergonomic mice testing is Austin Palmer.
-With more than 2 decades spent gaming and working with vast spreadsheets and word documents, Austin has used more than his fair share of mice and experienced a great deal of wrist pain along the way.
-He has been an ergonomics practitioner and advocate since he was first being diagnosed with repetitive strain injury (RSI) in his wrists in 2009.
+With more than two decades spent gaming and working with vast spreadsheets and word documents, Austin has used more than his fair share of mice and experienced a great deal of wrist pain along the way.
+He has been an ergonomics practitioner and advocate since he was first diagnosed with repetitive strain injury (RSI) in his wrists in 2009.

 Analysis and Test Results